lns/memoire/docs/API.md

-  cache_size          # number of samples in a cache max_episode         # max number of episodes allowed in this ReplayMemory reuse_cache         # whether to discard used cache or to reuse them discount_factor     # \gamma: the (multidimensional) discount factor used for cumulating reward reward_coeff        # mixture coefficient for multi-dimensional reward cache_flags         # whether previous (s,a,r,p,v,q,i) and next (s,a,r,p,v,q,i) should be cached in caches
+  cache_size          # number of samples in a cache max_episode         # max number of episodes allowed in this ReplayMemory reuse_cache         # whether to discard used cache or to reuse them autosave_step       # number of steps for autosave current (unfinished) episode to the replay memory discount_factor     # \gamma: the (multidimensional) discount factor used for cumulating reward reward_coeff        # mixture coefficient for multi-dimensional reward cache_flags         # whether previous (s,a,r,p,v,q,i) and next (s,a,r,p,v,q,i) should be cached in caches